Help on Hold | The Highlands Current

 Cutler was the surgical coordinator for an ophthalmology practice where she worked for 23 years.
 The practice began canceling dozens of surgeries in response to the pandemic and then received notice that they could only see emergency patients as Cuomo ordered businesses to close.

 Cutler’s last day at work was Friday, March 20.
-She began her unemployment claim the following Monday and says she has been trying since then to speak with a representative.
+She began her unemployment claim the following Monday.

 “It’s either busy or you get through to the menu and you enter your Social Security number and your PIN and it says, ‘We have an extremely high volume of calls; please call back’ and disconnects you,” said Cutler, who expects to return to the same job.